Robert J. Barro

 Econometric Society (elected fellow)

-Robert J. Barro is a senior fellow at the Hoover Institution, the Paul M. Warburg Professor of Economics at Harvard University, and a research associate of the National Bureau of Economic Research.
+Robert J. Barro, a former senior fellow at the Hoover Institution, is the Paul M. Warburg Professor of Economics at Harvard University, and a research associate of the National Bureau of Economic Research.

 Barro's expertise is in the areas of macroeconomics, economic growth, and monetary theory.
 Current research focuses on two very different topics: the interplay between religion and political economy and the impact of rare disasters on asset markets and macroeconomic activity.